TUMLWE/PAL/docs/source/user_guide.rst

    #.
 Complete all required fields using the "Details" button, following the guidance provided in the :ref:`inputfile definition <user_guide_inputfile_host>` section
    #.
 Create a new empty PLC code following :ref:`Create Bachmann Applications<user_guide_appendix_createbachmann>`.
 Name the source  application "hcalc".
 Copy and paste the reference app file into the "Originals" folder and update the app "Details"
    #.
 Add the necessary Matlab fields.
 The "PLCgen-Ready" indicator turns green.
    #.
 Specify "out_filename" field in "Details" as "hcalc_outputs" and provide the "output_path_in_PLC" (note that this may vary on your PLC).
-Ensure the corresponding folder is pre-created on the PLC; otherwise, the entire framework will crash on startup.
+Ensure the corresponding folder is pre-created on the PLC; otherwise, the entire framework will crash on startup
    #.
 At this point, the basic applications have been created.
 Don't forget to save your progress by clicking the “Save” button below.
 This will write the excel file “inputfile.xlsx”

 Modify the "inputfile.xlsx"